How to avoid Voice Phishing in Korea

 If you live in Korea, you probably own a SIM with a Korean number.
-Living here, where everything is generally quite linked to technology, having one will be extremely helpful if not necessary for most day-to-day activities.
+Living here, where everything is quite linked to technology, having one will be extremely helpful if not necessary for most day-to-day activities.

 Living abroad in more than 5 different countries, I have never gone through such a situation where I am called or texted almost on daily basis and even more than once a day by different companies and random people.
 An added problem is that of course they will speak to you in Korean and for me, unfortunately not being close to fluent yet, I find myself not even knowing what the call is about or how to answer it and having to hang up the phone in most cases.

 These countless calls, started to make me a bit anxious about answering the phone at times, but I found a solution.
-“Who who”, it is the app that is helping me survive Phishing in Korea and this is how you can get it installed on your phone.
+“Who who”, the app that is helping me survive Phishing in Korea and this is how you can get it installed on your phone.

 First, download it and accept the settings.
-I agreed to everything but location and the app still works perfectly.
+I agreed to everything, but location and the app still works perfectly.